khaiqtran13/text_bot/README.md

-# spambot
+# Text Bot

-This program uses osascript with Python to automatically send messages
+This program uses osascript with Python to automatically send messages through MacOS

+***messaging fees apply***

 To use this script: